Shoh96/diapredict/README.md

 The objective of this analysis is to explore the dataset, visualize relationships between features and the target variable (Outcome), and provide recommendations based on the findings.

 ## Files
-- `diabetes_analysis.ipynb`: Jupyter Notebook with the complete analysis.
+- `DiaPreSys.ipynb`: Jupyter Notebook with the complete analysis.
 - `diabetes.csv`: The dataset file.
 - `requirements.txt`: List of required Python packages.